profound-labs/forest-path/manuscript/markdown/doubt-and-other-demons.md

 Doubt and Other Demons
 ======================

+*By Ajahn Jayasāro.
+An excerpt from the biography of Ajahn Chah containing advice for meditators.*

 Doubt is of two main kinds.
 Firstly, there is the doubt born of a lack of sufficient information or knowledge to perform the task in hand.
 We may, for instance, doubt the Buddhist teachings on a particular subject.